edward-chew/machine-translation/README.md

 - **clean.py**
     - Cleans the tweet text: removing return handles, Twitter handles, and number as well as makeing all text lowercase.
 - **translate.py**
+    - Translates tweet text from the 17 specified languages to English.
+- **back_translate.py**
-    - *(To be added)* Translates tweet text between English and the 15 other specified lanaguges, and vice versa.
+    - Translates tweet text from English back to the 17 specified languages.
 - **results.ipynb**
     - Generates figures.
 - **sample.py**